 Secretaría de la Educación Pública

-The building that houses the Ministry of Public Education contains many murals by Diego Rivera that he painted between 1923 and 1928, including the one pictured here that shows Frida as a young revolutionary distributing arms to the people.
+The building that houses the Ministry of Public Education contains many murals by Diego Rivera that he painted between 1923 and 1928.
+The murals cover three levels of the building and surround two patios.
+Be sure to make it to the top floor where you can see the mural pictured here that shows Frida as a young revolutionary distributing arms to the people.

 Avenida Républica de Argentina 28 in the Historical Center, a few blocks north of the Zócalo.
 Open Monday through Friday from 9 am to 5 pm.